 When it comes to training strength for sports, if your bodyweight stays the same and your strength increases, then you’re able to produce more force at a higher velocity.
 This will make you more explosive and less injury-prone.
 As long as athletes are practicing and training consistently, they’ll become a well rounded athlete.
 It takes time, so patience and persistence are important.
 We built a system around what we see as the main measures for success across all sports.
 Our main goal is to help athletes maximize their potential and reach their goals.
 Our four components are Strength, Speed, Conditioning, and Mobility.
 Today we will discuss the importance of strength training for all sports.

-Strength is the key that unlocks athletic potential.
-There are numerous examples of athletes that succeeded but once they added a strength training routine, they took their game to a new level and accomplished many of their goals.
-From Michael Jordan adding 20lbs of muscle after a few seasons of getting beaten by the Detroit Pistons in the early 90s, to Kobe Bryant adding 20lbs of muscle to begin scoring 30ppg.
+Strength is the key to unlock athletic potential.
+There have been many successful athletes but the ones that incorporated a strength training routine took their game to a new level.
+From Michael Jordan adding 20 lbs. of muscle after getting beaten by the Detroit Pistons in the early 90’s, to Kobe Bryant adding 20 lbs. of muscle to begin scoring 30 points per game.
 Then there are football players like Bo Jackson and Hershel Walker that would strength train every day and dominate on the football field.

 Soccer star Mia Hamm swears by strength training as the key to her physical abilities lasting through her 30’s.
 Serena Williams also trained at a high level throughout her tennis career, helping her win multiple titles.
 Athletes at the professional level strength train for health, longevity and injury prevention.
 If the pros are doing it, then so should every athlete at every level.